tpowellcio/mbrochh.github.com/source/posts/ssl.md

 Next I was presented with a form to generate my private key.
 Unfortunately my passphrase contained spaces which resulted in an error, so I had to start the process over again.
-Clicking back was not an option so I found a way to start the process again by clicking at the _Certificates Wizard_ tab and chosing web certificate.
+Clicking back crashed the website.
+A few clicks later I found a way to start the process again by clicking at the _Certificates Wizard_ tab and chosing the web certificate.

 This time I chose a valid password.
 I needed to copy my private key into a file ssl.key and run the command "openssl rsa -in ssl.key -out ssl.key", however I